The Michigan Terminal System (MTS) was an IBM mainframe

 The session would be terminated by a signoff command or a physical or logical end-of-session (e.g. no more punch cards in the deck or the dropping of the terminal session's modem line).

-Each session could be used to run a single program at any given time (i.e. no background processes or pipelines or the like).
+Each session could be used to run a single program at any given time (i.e. no background processes or pipes or the like).